cisco-open/flame/docs/03-a-ubuntu.md

 ping -c 1 notifier.flame.test
 ping -c 1 mlflow.flame.test
 ```
-These ping commands should run successfully without any error.
+These ping commands should run successfully without any errors.
 As another alternative, open a browser and go to `mlflow.flame.test`.
 That should return a mlflow's web page.

 ## Stopping flame